Chemutaiselim/Chemutai/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Pamela Chemutai Selim, a third year Mechatronic student from Dedan Kimathi University of Technology, Nyeri.
 I'm an android, Kotlin and IoT craftsman currently working on a few projects.
-To talk more you can dm on twitter <a href=https://twitter.com/selim_chemutai>@selim_chemutai</a> or linkedIn <a href=https://www.linkedin.com/mwlite/in/pamela-chemutai>Pamela Chemutai</a>
+To talk more you can dm me on twitter <a href=https://twitter.com/selim_chemutai>@selim_chemutai</a> or linkedIn <a href=https://www.linkedin.com/mwlite/in/pamela-chemutai>Pamela Chemutai</a>

 ## 🔧Languages and tools
 ![](https://img.shields.io/badge/Code-Kotlin-informational?style=flat&logo=Kotlin&logoColor=white&color=2bbc8a)